RogShotz/CSC-491/README.md

 ### The need for a job bot

 In my own world I have been steadily applying for jobs.
-The bad part about it however is I spend hours a day doing the same task over and over and I definately miss a lot of oppurtunities.
-If companies are already cycling through peoples resumes automatically, I figure that I should do the same for this project and apply automatically.
-This bot would be a very beneficial bot to use as it could apply, atleast as fast as me, throughout the day and save me dozens of hours of time.
+The bad part about it however is I spend hours a day doing the same task over and over and I definitely miss a lot of opportunities.
+If companies are already cycling through people's resumes automatically, I figure that I should do the same for this project and apply automatically.
+This bot would be a very beneficial bot to use as it could apply, at least as fast as me, throughout the day and save me dozens of hours of time.

 ### Objective